Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: -DIVISIBILITY PHASE DIAGRAM

 Apart from these theoretical models described by the standard Lindblad form, we finally consider the superradiant phenomenon in a two-atom system which can be implemented experimentally and attracts much interests recently \cite{guangyin_sci_rep_2013,mlynek_sup_rad_nat_com_2014}.
 In this system, the two atoms are coupled with each other via a common photon reservoir with the wave number $q$.
+The master equation for the two-atom system is

+where $x\equiv qd$ and $d$ is the distance of the two atoms.
+Although there is no direct coupling between the two atoms, they can exchange energy via the common reservoir, as described by the first two terms in the right-hand side of Eq.~(\ref{master_equation_exam4}).

-Although the dynamics for the two-atom system can be described by a standard Lindblad form and is considered to be Markovian \cite{guangyin_sci_rep_2013}, it is not the case if we pay attention to only one of the atoms by tracing out the other one.
-Assume that the two atoms are separated by a distance $d$ with no initial correlation.
-Similar to the second example, the traced-out atom plays the role of non-Markovian environment, and its initial population $a$ of the excited state is related to the rate of energy feedback to the system atom.
+It should be stressed that even if $X=(\sin x)/x$ can be negative for certain $x$ and leads to an effective negative rate $\gamma X$, the dynamics given by Eq.~(\ref{master_equation_exam4}) is, in fact, Markovian since the Kossakowski matrix $\mathcal{K}$ \cite{gorini_lindbladform_jmp_1976}, which is formed by collecting all the rates in front of each Lindblad term in Eq.~( \ref{master_equation_exam4}), is positive semidefinite.
+However, it is not the case if we pay attention to only one atom among them by tracing out the other one.
+The traced-out atom acts as a non-Markovian environment akin to the C qubit in the second example.
+Let the the two atoms have no initial correlation and the traced-out atom have an initial population $a$ on its excited state.
+It can be viewed as the energy feedback to the system atom.

 In Fig.~\ref{Fig_exam_4}, we show the divisibility phase diagram for the system atom.
 When $a=0$, the environment atom is in its ground state and no energy feedback into the system atom can occur.
-Thus the system atom undergoes a purely Markovian dissipation and the dynamics belongs to $\mathcal{PD}_2$.
-When $x\equiv qd$ is a multiple of $\pi$, both the atoms are effectively blind to each other due to the destructive interference.
-This inhibits the inter-atom energy exchange and also leads to the Markovian behavior of the system atom, regardless of the value of $a$.
+Thus, the system atom undergoes a purely Markovian dissipation and the dynamics belongs to $\mathcal{PD}_2$.
+When $x$ is a multiple of $\pi$, both the atoms are effectively blind to each other due to the destructive interference.
+This inhibits the interatom energy exchange and also leads to the Markovian behavior of the system atom, regardless of the value of $a$.
 In general, the system atom is more non-Markovian with increasing $a$, due to the stronger feedback of energy from the environment atom.
-Hence $\mathcal{PD}_0$ distributes over the most of the region with large $a$, whereas $\mathcal{PD}_1$ can only occupy the region with small $a$ and the narrow regions surrounding $x=n\pi$.
+Hence, $\mathcal{PD}_0$ distributes over the most of the region with large $a$, whereas $\mathcal{PD}_1$ can only occupy the region with small $a$ and the narrow regions surrounding $x=n\pi$.